 Top 5 Reasons to Move to Assisted Living

-Learn more about how making the move to an assisted living community could be better than living at home when it comes to quality of life, wellness and a social life for seniors.
+Learn more about how making the move to assisted living could be better than living at home when it comes to a social life and quality of life for seniors.

 Top Reasons to Move to Assisted Living

-Here are a few ways assisted living trumps living at home as it offers better health and happiness for seniors:
+Here are a few reasons why assisted living offers better happiness and health for seniors:

-Families often have to make home modifications and hire in-home care to make the family home safe for seniors whose physical health begins to wane.
-From medical alert systems to shower grab-bars, wheelchair-accessible ramps, and more — these expenses can add up; especially if supervised care is needed 24/7.
-Assisted living communities are designed for accessibility and increased senior mobility, helping seniors avoid falls and accidents and providing access to medical assistance, whether it’s medical staff within the community or accessibility to a nearby hospital.
+Families often have to make home modifications and hire in-home care to make the home safe for seniors.
+From medical alert systems to shower grab-bars, wheelchair-accessible ramps and more — these expenses can add up.
+Assisted living communities, however, are designed for accessibility and increased senior mobility, helping seniors avoid falls and accidents and providing access to medical assistance, whether it’s medical staff within the community or accessibility to a nearby hospital.

-Retirement and assisted living communities offer many fitness and physical therapy programs to keep seniors active, from Tai Chi, Yoga and Zumba classes, to endurance and strength-building workouts.
-Fitness programs are also are catered to senior citizens and specific medical conditions.
-Even gardening clubs in the community can provide exercise and fun to help seniors stay active and release endorphins.
-Staying active in organized group settings can also help seniors treat arthritis, keep their circulation flowing and keep their bodies engaged in healthy ways.
+Assisted living communities offer many fitness and physical therapy programs to keep seniors active, from endurance and strength-building workouts to Tai Chi, Yoga and Zumba classes.
+Fitness programs are also catered to seniors and specific medical conditions.
+Staying active in organized group settings can also help seniors keep their bodies engaged in healthy ways.
 Opportunities for physical fitness in assisted living go far beyond what family caregivers can easily provide at home.

 - They are retired and no longer have socialization in the work environment

-- They can no longer easily meet people for lunch or attend social events because of physical ailments or transportation issues
+- They can no longer easily attend social events because of physical ailments or transportation issues

 - Their friends and spouse may have passed away